How To Create Landing Pages That Actually Convert

 Having said that, it should now be clear that creating a landing page that actually produces results follows different rules than creating a regular web page, or an email newsletter.

-There are certain time-tested guidelines that can help you maximize your landing page’s chances of success, and we will go over them in this article.
+Certain time-tested guidelines can help you maximize your landing page’s chances of success, and we will go over them in this article.

 What’s The Specific Call-To-Action (CTA) Of Your Landing Page?